andrew-yoo/andrew-yoo/README.md

 <br>

-Feel free to ask for my PGP Key, which you can check against the fingerprint below:
+I don't know why you'd want it, but feel free to ask for my PGP Key, which you can check against the fingerprint below:

 <details>
 <summary>Fingerprint</summary>